 In November 2018, the FDA approved DEXTENZA for the treatment of ocular pain following ophthalmic surgery.
 The Company entered into a limited number of arrangements with specialty distributors in the United States to distribute DEXTENZA.
+The Company recognizes revenue in accordance with Accounting Standards Codification 606 - Revenue from Contracts with Customers ("Topic 606").
 Topic 606 applies to all contracts with customers, except for contracts that are within the scope of other standards, such as leases, insurance arrangements and financial instruments.
 Under Topic 606, an entity recognizes revenue when its customer obtains control of promised goods or services, in an amount that reflects the consideration which the entity expects to be entitled to in exchange for those goods or services.

 To determine revenue recognition for arrangements that an entity determines are within the scope of Topic 606, the entity performs the following five steps: (i) identify the contract(s) with a customer, (ii) identify the performance obligations in the contract, (iii) determine the transaction price, (iv) allocate the transaction price to the performance obligations in the contract, and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
 The Company only applies the five-step model to arrangements that meet the definition of a contract with a customer under Topic 606, including when it is probable that the Company will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
-At contract inception, once the contract is determined to be within the scope of Topic 606, the Company assesses the goods or services promised within each contract, determines those that are performance obligations, and assesses whether each promised good or service is distinct.
+At contract inception, once the contract, determines those that are performance obligations, and assesses the goods or service spromised within each contract, determines those that are performance obligations, and assesses whether each promised good or service is distinct.
 The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligation is satisfied.
 For a complete discussion of accounting for product revenue, see Product Revenue, Net (below).